24th day of the Time of Flowers – 1481 DR

 “Let us be clear on this.
 Glasstaff is still at large and you’re leaving town?
 Do I understand you correctly?”

-“All the Redbrands are dead,” said the dwarf, “but we will be leaving to pursue Glasstaff.”
+“All the Redbrands are dead,” consoled Flint.
+“We are leaving to pursue Glasstaff.”

 “Very well.
 What can you do to guarantee the security of Phandalin in your absence?
 Now that you’ve stirred up this hornets’ nest, I’m afraid we need some assurance that you’ll be back to take care of any problems that result from your actions.”